- Campus Life

 Codes You Need to Know

-Prospective freshman and transfer students who wish to apply for fall 2013 admission may do so using either the SUNY Application or the Common Application.
+Prospective freshman and transfer students who wish to apply for either spring 2014 or fall 2014 admission may do so using either The Common Application or the SUNY Application.

 Note: Students who were previously enrolled at SUNY Plattsburgh and are seeking to return should complete the readmission process.

 The Common Application is accepted by 392 colleges and universities nationwide.
 It allows you to apply to multiple public and private schools with one application.

 The Common Application includes the college essay and a letter of recommendation.
 Students applying through the common application will need to submit the following additional items:

 Once the Common Application is submitted online, SUNY Plattsburgh will download it within 1-2 weeks.
 Other items should be mailed through the US Postal Service.

 The State University of New York (SUNY) Application is accepted by most of the 64 SUNY Campuses.
 It allows you to apply to multiple campuses with one application.